Planning A Small Wedding in 6 Simple Steps

 Skip traditions that don’t make sense and try something new

 The great thing about planning a small wedding is that it leaves plenty of room for some creativity.
 Feel free to skip traditions that don’t make sense, and don’t be afraid to go against the grain when trying something new.
-For example, with scaled-down nuptials (and guest list), you might want to nix the large bridal party.
+For example, when making your small wedding plan, scale down your event (the guest list) but also nix the large bridal party.
 In this case, it just doesn’t make sense.
 Furthermore, a small wedding gives you the flexibility to shake things up.
 For example, unusual food choices or having your dog as a ring bearer may go over better with a small crowd.

 Decide where you want to splurge and where you want to save